amotivv-inc/memory-box-inference/USER_GUIDE.md

 ### API Keys

-**What they are:** API keys map organizations and users to OpenAI API keys.
+**What they are:** API keys map organizations and users to AI provider API keys.

 **How they work:**
 - API keys can be scoped to either:
   - **Organization-wide:** Shared by all users in the organization
   - **User-specific:** Restricted to a particular user
-- Real OpenAI API keys are encrypted in the database
+- Real AI provider API keys are encrypted in the database
 - Synthetic keys are generated for reference
 - The system automatically selects the appropriate key based on the user making the request